 There are too many monthly holidays to include here, so please check out my January Holidays page to see all of the holidays that are celebrated the entire month of January.

-- A page on each holiday will be coming soon and linked above.
+A page on each holiday will be coming soon and linked above.

-- If a date is a moveable holiday, that is different every year, I'll include the year as well as the date rule above.
+If a date is a movable holiday, that is different every year, I'll include the year as well as the date rule above.
 Otherwise, the holiday falls on the same date each year.